prefix-dev/pixi/docs/cli.md

 ##### Options

-- `--platform <PLATFORM>`: The platform to list packages for.
+- `--platform <PLATFORM> (-p)`: The platform to list packages for.
 Defaults to the current platform
 - `--json`: Whether to output in json format.
 - `--json-pretty`: Whether to output in pretty json format
 - `--sort-by <SORT_BY>`: Sorting strategy [default: name] [possible values: size, name, type]
-- `--manifest-path`: the path to `pixi.toml`, by default it searches for one in the parent directories.
+- `--manifest-path <MANIFEST_PATH>`: the path to `pixi.toml`, by default it searches for one in the parent directories.

 ```shell
 pixi list